Remembering 9/11: Events held, set for Wednesday in region

-NORTH PORT - More than 550 people took part in the annual Remember the Fallen 5K and 10K held over the weekend to honor the memory of 9/11 and those killed on that day.

-The annual North Port event included residents from around the region taking part, including Venice residents, firefighters and students.

-Venice and Sarasota County are hosting a number of events this week.
+Venice and Sarasota County are hosting a number of events to remember the terrorist attacks of Sept.
+11, 2001.

 At 10 a.m.
 Wednesday in Venice, the seventh annual 9/11 Victims and Fallen Heroes Memorial Ceremony takes place at Patriots Park, 800 Venetia Bay Blvd.
 Attendees are asked to bring a folding chair, water and hat.